-Migrating to G Suite doesn’t have to be a one-time changeover for all
+Migrating to Google Workspace doesn’t have to be a one-time changeover for all

-Those who have been using Google’s cloud service would would how advanced and convenient the technology is.
-However, it is very hard for those who have not yet experience it to understand the true benefits of Google’s cloud service.
+Those who have been using Google’s cloud service would know how advanced and convenient the technology is.
+However, it is very hard for those who have not yet experienced it to understand the true benefits of Google’s cloud service.
 Human nature tends toward comfort and is hard-wired to resist change.
-The core argument between people who support and against G Suite is usually around “whether we should change over to G Suite completely”.
+The core argument between people who support and against Google Workspace is usually around “whether we should change over to Google Workspace completely”.
 Due to many ‘irreconcilable differences’ between the two parties, it is very hard to achieve a consensus.
-But, does it really have to be a “all-or-nothing” decision?
-Is it possible to migrate a part of the employees to G Suite while keeping the others on the legacy system?
-These are the most urgent problem to be resolved for many companies that want to implement G Suite.
+But, does it really have to be an “all-or-nothing” decision?
+Is it possible to migrate part of the employees to Google Workspace while keeping the others on the legacy system?
+These are the most urgent problem to be resolved for many companies that are considering Google Workspace.

 |Perspective on corporate email||Email together with collabration tools will improve productivity.||Mailbox is just a tool to send and receive emails, thus unwilling to pay so much on it.|